 Do not place concrete on a frozen sub-grade.
 As the frozen ground thaws it may settle, causing cracking.

-Use heated enclosures to block wind, keep out the cold, and conserve heat: If combustion heaters are used make sure the exhaust is vented out and away from the concrete to reduce possible damage.
+If possible, use heated enclosures to block wind, keep out the cold, and conserve heat.
+Note, if combustion heaters are used make sure the exhaust is vented out and away from the concrete to reduce possible damage.

 Cold Weather Curing

-Maintain concrete temperature above 50F by insulating or heating for at least three days:
+You should maintain concrete temperature above 50F by insulating or heating for at least three days.

-- Use insulation blankets to retain internal heat generated by the concrete.
+- If possible, use insulation blankets to retain internal heat generated by the concrete.

-- Cover concrete with thermal insulation blankets, or use loose straw (12” deep)
+- Cover the concrete with thermal insulation blankets, or use loose straw (12” deep)

 Remove the heat protection in a manner that ensures the temperature of the concrete changes slowly, cooling the concrete gradually helps reduce the potential for cracking due to thermal stresses.

-Do not seal freshly placed concrete.
-Sealing retains water in the concrete keeping it saturated during freeze/thaw conditions.
+Certainly do not seal freshly placed concrete.
+Sealing retains water in the concrete keeping it saturated during freeze and thaw conditions.